CiscoDevNet/catalystwan/CONTRIBUTING.md

   If common data-model is being reused by more than one primitive class it should be moved to `vmngclient/model` folder with appropriate module name.

 1. Check that endpoints you want to utilize in your API already defined in `vmngclient/primitives`.
-2. If endpoint not present, create new file with endpoint including data-model and methods with `@View` and `@Version` decorators when needed.
+2. If endpoint not present, create new file with endpoint including data-model and methods with `@view` and `@versions` decorators when needed.
 3. Implement higher level API in `vmngclient/api` using created primitives.

 Thanks,\